klebgenomics/Kleborate/docs/source/Escherichia_modules.rst

    -m escherichia__mlst_lee

 Locus of enterocyte effacement (LEE) is a ~40 kb chromosomal pathogenicity island composed of 41 core genes organized into five operons  `Elliot et al., 1998 <https://onlinelibrary.wiley.com/doi/10.1046/j.1365-2958.1998.00783.x>`_.
-It encodes an (i) outer membrane adhesive protein, known as intimin protein that encodes eae gene (ii) type III secretion system (T3SS), and (iii) translocated receptor (Tir) as well as translocons, chaperones, regulators and secreted effector proteins that are linked to virulence.
+It encodes an (i) outer membrane adhesive protein, known as intimin protein and encoded by the _eae_ gene; (ii) type III secretion system (T3SS), and (iii) translocated receptor (Tir) as well as translocons, chaperones, regulators and secreted effector proteins that are linked to virulence.

 Kleborate includes a module for subtyping of the LEE pathogenicity island.
-Details of the LEE subtypes and lineages can be found in this `Nature Microbiology paper <https://www.nature.com/articles/nmicrobiol201510>`_.
+Details of the the scheme, and the LEE subtypes and lineages it identifies, can be found in this `paper <https://doi.org/10.1038/nmicrobiol.2015.10>`_.

 The LEE typing database is based on analysis of >250 LEE-containing *E. coli* genomes and includes 7 loci (eae (intimin), tir, espA, espB, espD, espH, espZ).
 The data is provided as a MLST-style database, in which combinations of alleles are assigned to a LEE subtype, to facilitate a common nomenclature for LEE subtypes.
 Each sequence in the database represents a cluster of closely related alleles that have been assigned to the same locus type.
 The LEE scheme includes three distinct lineages: Lineage 1 consists of LEE subtypes 1-2; Lineage 2 consists of LEE subtypes 3-8; Lineage 3 consists of LEE subtypes 9-30.

-The reference sequences and  MLST-style profile definitions are included in the **/data**  directory of this module.
+The reference sequences and MLST-style profile definitions are included in the ``data/``  directory of this module.

 Parameters